luisw19/orders-microservice-soaring-clouds-sequel/circuitbreaker/README.md

 ```

 Notice that this time around there a good percentage of calls failed with a **Code 503**.
+This is because the Istio Circuit Breaker destination policy.

 - Now delete the destination rule by running `kubectl delete DestinationRule orders-ms-dr`.
 Run the same test again.
 Notice that again result is 100% success.